-Like D-dimer, fibrogen can also be a good predictor of blood clots.
+Like D-dimer, fibrinogen can also be a good predictor of blood clots.
 Patients with cancer often show a hyper-coagulation state with elevated fibrinogen playing a major role.
-Anti-coagulant drugs such as heparin, which break down fibrin in the body, have been shown to improve survival rates.
+Anticoagulant drugs such as heparin, which breaks down fibrin in the body, have been shown to improve survival rates.

 Levels are best kept below 350 mg/dl

 It is known that inflammation is involved in prostate cancer development and progression.
 IL-6 and CRP are two of the inflammatory markers that have been most strongly connected with prostate cancer.
 High C-reactive protein levels in men are associated with a 40% higher risk of prostate cancer and a high pre-diagnostic IL-6 reading may lead to a less than optimal prostate cancer outcome.[ii]
 High levels of IL-6 and CRP may be responsible, at least in some part, for creating an environment in which cancer is more likely to develop and progress.